Jurassic Park…Just Off The Highway

-Dinny, the first of the Cabazon dinosaurs, was started in 1964 and created over a span of 11 years.
-He created Dinny out of spare material salvaged from the construction of nearby Interstate 10 at a cost of $300,000.
-There is actually a small museum in Dinny’s belly that still sells souvenirs.
+Dinny, the first of the Cabazon dinosaurs, was started in 1964 and created over 11 years.
+He created Dinny out of extra material salvaged from the construction of nearby Interstate 10 for $300,000.
+There is a small museum in Dinny’s belly that still sells souvenirs.

 World’s Biggest Dinosaurs-Cabazon Dinosaurs